 March 2024 –

-Possibly do a quick survey for student preference on topics either pre-YLF 2023 or post YLF 2023..
+Possibly do a quick survey for student preference on topics either pre-YLF 2023 or post YLF 2023.

 Meet with presenters prior to workshop to give feedback and possible edits to their presentations to better suit our needs for YLF alumni.